Clinician Profiles

 Lancaster

-Heather Apple-Jenkins, M.Ed. (she/her/hers) has rejoined our practice in 2020 having previously been part of our group from 2003-2006.
+Heather Apple-Jenkins, M.Ed. (she/her) has rejoined our practice in 2020 having previously been part of our group from 2003-2006.
 She has been in the Psychology/ Counseling field for over 25 years.

 I am certified as a Rational Living Therapist and as a Trauma-Focused Cognitive Behavior Therapist.
 My favorite part of the therapeutic process is hearing the stories clients willingly share.
 Watching a client develop coping skills and grow into the person they wish to become, is an extraordinary transformation to watch.
 My training and background is rich and developed, however the research in this field is endless.